-You can let me know you have reused my content using any of my social media channels (see Connections tab above).
+You can let me know you have reused my content using any of my social media channels (see Connections tab for more info).

-Eg., post a link in comments on https://www.facebook.com/taletown.org - my Facebook page, write on my Facebook wall or send me a message through Facebook stating how you have reused my work.
+Eg., post a link in comments on my Facebook page -https://www.facebook.com/taletown.org, write on my Facebook wall or send me a message through Facebook, stating how you have reused my work.

-You can reuse my work non-commercially in your blogs, websites or on your social media pages so long as you attribute and provide a link back to TaleTown.Org appropriately and in compliance with licenses associated with the work being reused.
+You can reuse my work non-commercially in your blogs, websites or on your own social media pages so long as you comply with licenses associated with the work being reused.